MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-feature-module.md

 # required metadata

 title: Add a feature module to a page
-description: This topic covers feature module modules and how to add them to site pages in Dynamics 365 Commerce.
+description: This topic covers feature modules and how to add them to site pages in Dynamics 365 Commerce.
 author:  anupamar-ms
 manager: annbe
 ms.date: 10/01/2019